 Before delving into cooking methods, it's essential to recognise the various cuts of pork suitable for roasting:

-Each cut requires specific preparation and cooking techniques to maximize flavour and texture.
+Each cut requires specific preparation and cooking techniques to maximise flavour and texture.

 Preparation Tips